Revised 1/26/21

 Is it possible to fall in love with a perfect stranger in 45 minutes?
 Apparently so.

-Husband and wife psychologists, Arthur and Elaine Aron, research how close relationships develop.
-Previous research has shown that a history of reciprocally exchanged favors leads to the bestowing of additional favors to their exchange partner, no matter who provided the last favor.
+Husband-and-wife psychologists Arthur and Elaine Aron research how close relationships develop.
+Previous research has shown that a history of reciprocally exchanging favors leads to the bestowing of additional favors to their exchange partner, no matter who provided the last favor.
 In other words, the receiving and bestowing of favors builds trust, one of the fundamental building blocks of intimacy.

-The Arons explored this already established research that suggests that reciprocal exchanges actually bind the transactors together, and wondered if they could kick it up a notch.
+The Arons explored the already established research suggesting that reciprocal exchanges actually bind the transactors together and wondered if they could take it further.

-Could they construct a brief dyadic exchange that could create an experience to allow subjects to fall in love with a perfect stranger?
+Could they construct a brief dyadic exchange that could create an experience that allows subjects to fall in love with a perfect stranger?

 Forty-five minutes to closeness